mgba-emu/gbdoc/index.md

 Accelerometer data must be latched before reading.
 Data is 16-bit and centered at the value `$81D0`.
 Earth's gravity affects the value by roughly `$70`, with larger acceleration providing a larger range.
 Maximum range is unknown.

 Save data is accessed through a manually clocked shift register.

 TODO

+### <a id="mbc-mmm01">MMM01</a>

+MMM01 is a "metamapper" in that it is used in game collection (Momotarō Collection 2 and Taito Variety Pack) to provide a boot menu before locking itself down into a separate "normal" mapper mode that only exposes certain banks to the game inside the collection.

+TODO

+### <a id="mbc-pocketcam">Pocket Cam</a>

+TODO

+### <a id="mbc-tama5">TAMA5</a>

+TAMA5 is a custom MBC developed by Bandai and officially licensed by Nintendo that provides a small EEPROM, along with RTC and piezoelectric buzzer components, similar to HuC-3.
+It is an unusal MBC in that it only has two addresses with which it can communicate with the MBC.
+There are other TAMA chips on the PCB, which include TAMA6 and TAMA7 (the ROM).
+It is only used in one game, Game de Hakken!!
+Tamagotchi - Osutchi to Mesutchi, also known as Tamagotchi 3.

+TODO

+### <a id="mbc-huc1">HuC-1</a>

+HuC-1 is a custom MBC developed by Hudson and officially licensed by Nintendo that provides infrared communication for games that predate the Game Boy Color, such as Pokémon Card GB, the Japanese version of Pokémon Trading Card Game.
+Oddly, the international versions do not use HuC-1 and instead rely on the GBC's IR port.

+TODO

+### <a id="mbc-huc3">HuC-3</a>

+HuC-3 is a custom MBC developed by Hudson and officially licensed by Nintendo that extends HuC-1 with an RTC and a piezoelectric buzzer.
+It's notably used in the Robot Poncots (Robopon outside of Japan) and Pocket Family game series.

+TODO